 - First aid measures

-- Emergency call to medical emergency service (depending on the severity of the injury and, if necessary, the consent of the victim)
+- Emergency call to medical emergency service (depending on the severity of the injury and, if necessary, the victim’s consent)

 - Information on the rights and obligations of victims/perpetrators/witnesses, the course of proceedings